When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Setup

-This section introduces the second and third part in Fig.~\ref{fig:overview}, we employ \toolname to systematically evaluate LLMs in file-level translation of security-related code.
-We design a multidimensional evaluation framework to examine how translation impacts code security.
+This section details the second and third phases of our empirical study methodology shown in Fig.~\ref{fig:overview}: the experimental setup for LLM-based code translation and our hybrid evaluation framework.
+We design a multidimensional approach to examine how translation impacts code security.